 Private Knee Ligament Tear Surgery Abroad Avoiding NHS Waiting Times.
-Knee ligaments are bands of tough, elastic connective tissue that surround a joint to give support and limit the joint’s movement.
-When knee ligaments are damaged, the knee joint may become unstable.
+Knee ligaments are bands of tough, elastic connective tissue that give support and limit the joint’s movement.
+When you damage knee ligaments, the knee joint may become unstable.
 Knee ligament damage often occurs from a sports injury.
 A torn knee ligament severely limits knee movement, resulting in the inability to pivot, turn, or twist the leg.
-Surgery is an option to repair a torn ligament if other medical is not effective.
+Surgery is an option to repair a torn ligament if other medical solutions are not effective.

 Knee ligament reconstruction is a treatment for a complete tear of a knee ligament that results in instability in the knee.
-People with a torn knee ligament may be unable to do normal activities that involve twisting or turning at the knee.
+People with torn knee ligaments may be unable to do normal activities.
 The knee may buckle or “give-way.”
 If medical treatments are not satisfactory, ligament repair surgery should be an effective treatment.

 There are 4 major ligaments in the knee.
 The ligaments in the knee connect the thigh bone to the shin bone, and include the following:

-The ligament, located in the centre of the knee that, controls rotation and forward movement of the tibia (shin bone).
-It is the most common ligament to be injured.
-The ACL is often stretched and/or torn during a sudden twisting motion (when the feet stay planted one way, but the knees turn the other way).
+- An anterior cruciate ligament (ACL) ligament reconstruction – is the ligament, located in the centre of the knee that, controls the rotation and forward movement of the tibia (shin bone).
+The most injured knee ligament is the ACL.
+People often tore the ACL during a sudden twisting motion (when the feet stay planted one way, but the knees turn the other way).
 Skiing, basketball, and football are sports that have a higher risk of ACL injuries.

-The ligament, located in the centre of the knee that controls backward movement of the tibia it is also a common knee ligament to be injured.
+- Posterior cruciate ligament (PCL) ligament reconstruction – the ligament, located in the centre of the knee that controls the backward movement of the tibia is also a common knee ligament to be injured.
 However, the PCL injury usually occurs with sudden, direct impact, such as in a car accident or during a football tackle.

-The lateral ligament that gives stability to the outer knee.
-It is injured more often than the lateral collateral ligament (LCL), which is on the outer side of the knee.
-Stretch and tear injuries to the collateral ligaments are usually caused by a blow to the outer side of the knee, such as when playing hockey or football.
+- Lateral collateral ligament (LCL) ligament reconstruction – the lateral ligament that gives stability to the outer knee.
+Collateral ligament damage is usually caused by a blow to the outer side of the knee, such as when playing hockey or football.

 What happens during a knee ligament reconstruction?

 The specialised orthopaedic specialist will make several small incisions in the knee area.
-The specialised orthopaedic specialist will perform the surgery using an arthroscope (a small tube-shaped instrument that is inserted into a joint).
-The specialised orthopaedic specialist may reattach the torn ligament or reconstruct the torn ligament by using a portion (graft) of the patellar tendon (that connects the kneecap to the tibia), the hamstring tendon (from the back of the thigh), or other auto grafts.
-The tendon graft may come from the person (auto graft) or from an organ donor (allograft).
+Usually, orthopaedic specialists will use an arthroscope.
+A specialist may reattach the torn ligament or reconstruct the torn ligament by using a portion (graft) of the patellar tendon (that connects the kneecap to the tibia), the hamstring tendon (from the back of the thigh), or other autografts.
+The tendon graft may come from the person (autograft) or from an organ donor (allograft).
 The specialised orthopaedic specialist will drill small holes in the tibia and femur where the torn ligament was attached.
 The specialised orthopaedic specialist will thread the graft through the holes and attach it with surgical staples or screws.
 Bone eventually grows around the graft.
 The incision will be closed with stitches or surgical staples.
 A sterile bandage or dressing will be applied.

-Why patients chose to have knee ligament reconstruction surgery abroad?
+Why did patients choose to have surgery abroad?

 - Costs of total knee ligament repair surgery – ligament repair surgery abroad can often be found at a fraction of the price in the UK (between £1500 – £3500).

-- No waiting lists for ligament repair surgery –NHS are having long waiting lists for ligament repair surgery (over 21 week), but by travelling abroad you can get treatment significantly sooner.
-And in almost all cases you will be able to get refund for ligament repair surgery abroad.
+- No waiting lists for ligament repair surgery –NHS are having long waiting lists for ligament repair surgery (over 21 weeks), but by travelling abroad you can get treatment significantly sooner.
+And in almost all cases you will be able to get a refund for ligament repair surgery abroad.

-- New surgery treatment options for ligament repair surgery – NHS often delay surgery and offers cheapest available surgery, but in private clinic abroad you and your doctor can choose best available knee ligament surgery.
+- New surgery treatment options for ligament repair surgery – NHS often delay surgery and offers the cheapest available surgery, but in a private clinic abroad you and your doctor can choose the best available knee ligament surgery.

-- Rehabilitation after knee ligament reconstruction surgery – Rehabilitation is curtail part of any knee ligament reconstruction surgery and often is 50% of successful surgery.
+- Rehabilitation after knee ligament reconstruction surgery – Rehabilitation is a critical part of any knee ligament reconstruction surgery and often is 50% of a successful surgery.
 You will get professional rehabilitation specialist guidance after your knee ligament surgery.